awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 **Note**
 Some services allow support for the `aws:ResourceTag` condition key for a subset of their resources and actions\.
 IAM Access Analyzer returns findings for the service actions that are not supported\.
 For example, Amazon S3 supports `aws:ResourceTag` for a subset of its resources\.
 To view all of the resource types available in Amazon S3 that support the `aws:ResourceTag` condition key, see [Resource types defined by Amazon S3](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazons3.html#amazons3-resources-for-iam-policies) in the Service Authorization Reference\.

 For example, assume that you want to allow team members to view details for specific resources that are tagged with the key\-value pair `team=BumbleBee`\.
 Also assume that AWS Lambda allows you to tag resources, but doesn’t support the `aws:ResourceTag` condition key\.
-To deny the delete actions for AWS App Mesh and AWS Backup if this tag is present, use the `aws:ResourceTag` condition key\.
+To allow view actions for AWS App Mesh and AWS Backup if this tag is present, use the `aws:ResourceTag` condition key\.
 For Lambda, use a resource naming convention that includes the team name as a prefix\.
-Then include a separate statement that prevents viewing resources with that naming convention\.
+Then include a separate statement that allows viewing resources with that naming convention\.

 ```
 {